PAndrewTurner/FinPulse/README.md

 2) While the model handles seasonality in most situations, outside influences may affect weekly sales data.
 This can be handled with manually inserted flags whenever these events occur.

 3) Data could be further drilled down into specific departments as a subset model to create added value

+4) Future implementations would seek to add autonomous finance aspects of indepedntly pulling the data and running the models without manual input/interaction.